MicrobialDarkMatter/nanomotif/README.md

 #### Local Environment

-To install Nanomotif in your local Python environment, follow these steps:
+To install Nanomotif in a local Python environment:

 ```shell
 python3 -m venv nanomotif